-Zurb has recently released Foundation 5 and with new release they have reduced the learning curve of framework.
+Zurb has recently released Foundation 6 and with the new release, they have reduced the learning curve of the framework.

 Foundation is open source and available on Github.
 Developers are encouraged to participate in the project and make their own contributions to the platform.
 It is available under MIT License.

 Gumby Framework is built on a Sass preprocessor that allows you to customize and build designs on top of the Gumby Framework.
 Designing with Gumby will require you to understand the basics of Sass and it can be customized by changing the variables values using Sass.